humdrum-tools/humdrum-documentation/tool/assemble/index.md

 ### DESCRIPTION

-The **assemble** command allows two or more structurally similar Humdrum files to be aligned together \-- such as where a full score is assembled from files containing individual parts.
+The **assemble** command allows two or more structurally similar Humdrum files to be aligned together &mdash; such as where a full score is assembled from files containing individual parts.

 The **assemble** command is similar to the UNIX ` paste` command.
 If